vecnavium-pm-pl/LobbyItems/README.md

 # Features

+- It simply provides lobby items once a player joins the server

+# Planned features

 We will not take any suggestions for LobbyItems API 3.0.0 for the reason below.

 LobbyItems on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes.

-# Planned features

-I don't have any planned features or ideas for the plugin.

-Have other suggestions?
-Let me know in the [Support Discord](https://discord.gg/jWFB56RqUN) or Create an [Issue](https://github.com/Vecnavium/LobbyItems/issues/new) about your suggestion!

 # Commands & Permissions